 - Two game drives in Ol Pejeta Conservancy

 - Three game drives at Lake Nakuru National Park

 - Five game drives in the Masai Mara Game Reserve

 Use of audio headsets on guided tours

 Fly to Nairobi and transfer to the 3-star Tamarind Tree Hotel (3Q) where you’ll stay overnight.

 This contemporary and colourful hotel has a restaurant, lounge bar and coffee shop that’s open 24 hours for drinks and snacks.
 There’s an outdoor pool and fitness centre.
 All 160 light and airy bedrooms, have a television, safe and hairdryer, air-conditioning and complimentary Wi-Fi.

 Day 2 Ol Pejeta Conservancy

-After breakfast, you’ll travel to the slopes of Mount Kenya and the locally rated 4-star Sweetwaters Serena Tented Camp for an overnight stay.
-It’s approximately a four-hour drive away.
+After breakfast, you’ll travel to the slopes of Mount Kenya and the 4-star Sweetwaters Serena Tented Camp (4Q) for an overnight stay (136 miles, four hours).